gzhu725/gzhu725/README.md

 I am a rising senior at NYU studying Computer Science and Economics.

-I am working as a BIM Web Developer intern for WSP and I am also a hackNY fellow this summer!
-I also teach classes for computer science at KTBYTE.
 I am passionate about web development, full stack development, and accessible computer science education.

 In my free time, I love to listen to music, make covers on Garageband, explore NYC, and exercise.